 - Knowledge: Effective parenting requires knowing about children.
 You would not expect a one-year old child to speak in complete sentences.
 Similarly, you would not expect a five- year old to write a book report.
 A parent must understand the stages of development that children reach at various ages.
 Then, he or she will know what to expect from the child and how to respond. - 2.
 Skills: Parents and caregivers must learn more than just how to take care of children physically.
 Parents need to know how to stop an argument between two children, how to deal with a child's fears, and how to help with a child's homework.
 Parents also need to be able to plan appropriate activities, communicate positively, and act wisely and quickly in an emergency. - 3.
 Personal qualities: Parents need certain personal qualities in order to deal effectively with children.
 Basically, parents need to have an understanding of the needs and abilities of children so that they know what to expect from them.
 They need patience so that they can remain calm even in the most difficult circumstances and they also need to love and respect children.
-Nevertheless, Asare and Kwafoa (2007) assert that having a baby without planning ahead and considering all the factors that indicate readiness for parenting can have serious lifelong effect on every one, mother, father and the baby.
+Nevertheless, Asare and Kwafoa (2007) assert that having a baby without planning ahead and considering all has experienced separation or divorce.
+The single-parent who is separated or divorced may have to cope with issues, such as learning how to be an effective single-parent; resolving leftover feelings from previous relationships; establishing a social life; financial hardship; and maintaining self-esteem.